 10. Feel guilty when you realise you are haggling over $1 and end up paying more than they are asking for . . . well, this step is optional but I always find myself doing it!

-These rules can be applied pretty much anywhere in the world but please remember this, you earn more money than that market seller will probably earn in a lifetime.
+These rules can be applied pretty much anywhere in the world, whether signing up for your first sacred Sak Yant tattoo in Chaing Mai or negotiating prices for a Ha Long Bay tour in Vietnam.
+However, please remember this, you earn more money than that market seller will probably earn in a lifetime.
 They couldn’t imagine flying halfway around the world to do some shopping.

 A fair price for a trader is whatever someone is willing to pay for what they are buying.
 I guess the golden rule is to have fun and never feel like you got ripped off, be happy that you bought someone dinner instead.